IRS Form 8283 Instructions

 According to 2018 IRS tax data (the latest available at the time of this writing), over 4.2 million individual taxpayers reported noncash charitable donations on Form 8283.
 These non-gifts represented over $70.8 billion in charitable deductions reported on Schedule A during that year.

-By comparison, in 2017, the final year before TCJA took effect, 8.8 million taxpayers reported over $84 billion in deductions on Form 8283 and Schedule A. This represents a 52% decrease in donations but only a 16% decrease in the dollar value of donations.
+By comparison, in 2017, the final year before TCJA took effect, 8.8 million taxpayers reported over $84 billion in deductions on Form 8283 and Schedule A on their tax returns.
+This represents a 52% decrease in donations but only a 16% decrease in the dollar value of donations.

 It appears that there is a difference between the type of contributions people are making and the dollar value of the contributions.